ganelson/inform-evolution/proposals/0013-annotations-for-kit-linking.md

 thus dividing a kit into a public half and a private half.

+The namespace `replaced` is reserved for the linker's own use (see below) and attempting to create anything in it will throw an error.

 ## +replacing

 When the linker joins compilation units together, it looks for name clashes.